StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/merging.md

 ## Overview

-Components from a custom instrumentation can be merged with pre-existing components in StackState.
-This allows you to:
+Components from a custom instrumentation can be merged with pre-existing components in StackState to:

 - Add extra attributes into pre-existing components.
 - Create custom relations for pre-existing components.
 - Influence the propagation of health state.
 For details, see the page [Span health state](span-health.md).